How Can I Give My Cat a Good Last Day?

 When Is It Time to Say Goodbye to My Cat?

 You’ll know it’s time to say goodbye to your cat when you assess that your cat’s quality of life seems poor.
-When there are more bad days than good, especially in health, this may also be the right time to consider euthanasia as the most humane option to let go of your pet.
+When there are more bad days than good, especially in health, this may also be the right time to consider euthanasia as the most humane option to let go of your feline friend.

 How Can I Remember My Pet?